trymauren/ender3_klipper/ssh_guide.md

 - **Moonraker API:** http://localhost:7125
 - **Mainsail Web Interface:** http://localhost:8080

+Note that the ssh session must be active for these to work.

 ## Additional Robin Machines

 While `xinzhao` is the primary machine for this project, you have access to other Robin cluster machines: